5 ways to find a bike in the Netherlands

 Increase your chances of finding a bike by becoming a member of several “selling / buying a bike in...”
 Facebook groups.
 The best time to find a bike in these groups is during August and January, as this is when many international students finish their studies and will be selling their stuff before leaving the Netherlands.

-Facebook groups are great for finding a bike, but make sure you check the bike out first before paying for it.
-Another thing is to be aware of is that no one regulates the prices, so you may find an awesome bike for not a lot of money, but you are also likely to come across hunks of junk for extortionate prices.
+Facebook groups are great for finding a bike, but make sure you check the bicycle out first before paying for it.
+Another thing to be aware of is that no one regulates the prices, so you may find an awesome bike for not a lot of money, but you are also likely to come across hunks of junk for extortionate prices.

 4. Get a second-hand bike from the municipality